kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 In the upper left corner there is a house icon.
 Next to it you can select which organization you want to view.
-Your personal organization has the same name as your github login name, and is the organization (in the context of Kosli CLI called "owner") you will be using in this guide.
+Your personal organization has the same name as your github login name, and is the organization you will be using in this guide.
 {{< /hint >}}